 2) QUASI-PSYCHOTIC THOUGHT:

-Delusions and hallucinations that related only to limited aspects of perception/thought, were ephemeral (i.e. of short duration limited to hours or days) and ‘non-bizarre’ (i.e. involving situations which could theoretically and conceivably happen in real life such as fear of others conspiring and plotting against one, fear that somebody is attempting to poison one or fear one is being covertly followed); such ‘non-bizarre’ delusions most frequently occur due to the BPD sufferer’s misinterpretation of their experiences/perceptions
+Delusions and hallucinations that related only to limited aspects of perception/thought, were ephemeral (i.e. of short duration limited to hours or days) and ‘non-bizarre’ (i.e. involving situations that could theoretically and conceivably happen in real life such as fear of others conspiring and plotting against one, fear that somebody is attempting to poison one or fear one is being covertly followed); such ‘non-bizarre’ delusions most frequently occur due to the BPD sufferer’s misinterpretation of their experiences/perceptions.

 3) TRUE PSYCHOTIC THOUGHT.

 Full-blown delusions and hallucinations.
 In contrast to quasi-psychotic thinking, true psychotic thinking is prolonged, widespread, and bizarre (Schneiderian). delusions associated with true psychotic thought are often referred to by psychiatrists as ‘bizarre.’

 It was found that the BPD in-patients had significantly more disordered thought in relation to all three of the above categories, i.e. (1) non-psychotic but odd, atypical, and non-delusional paranoid thinking; (2) quasi-psychotic thinking, and (3) true psychotic thinking than those non-BPD in-patients who had been diagnosed with other Axis II disorders (see above).

 OTHER TYPES OF DISORDERED THINKING FOUND TO EXIST IN THE BPD IN-PATIENTS STUDIED: